FH-Campus-Wien-WEB/web24-exercise-4/README.md

 On the client-side, we now have **three** HTML documents, each of which comes with its own `.css` and `.js` file:
 * `index.html`.
 The overview page with genre filter and a new navigation area that leads us to `search.html`
 * `edit.html`.
 Containing the edit functionality, nothing new there.
 * `search.html`.
-This is where we are going to include the search for movies which we want to add to our personal collection..
+This is where we are going to include the search for movies which we want to add to our personal collection.

-Two of the CSS files, `index.css` and `search.css` are based on `grid-base.css`, because both of them use the same basic layout, a CSS grid.
-The third one, `edit.css` is based on `base.css`, which contains basics styles that are also used in `grid-base.css`.
+Two of the CSS files, `index.css` and `search.css` are based on `grid-base.css`, because both of them use the same  layout, a CSS grid.
+The third one, `edit.css` is based on `base.css`, which contains basic styles that are also used in `grid-base.css`.

 In `builders.js` all element builders reside, which are used in `index.js` and `search.js`.
 You can use the builders to build the elements of this exercise, if you wish to do so.
-If you want to read more about the builder pattern itself, you can start with its [wikipedia page](https://en.wikipedia.org/wiki/Builder_pattern).
+If you want to read more about the builder pattern itself, you can start with its [Wikipedia page](https://en.wikipedia.org/wiki/Builder_pattern).

 ## Tasks